statisticspoland/sdg-indicators-pl/en/o_sdg.md

   </div>

   <div role="tabpanel" class="tab-pane" id="publ">
-  <h4><b>PUBLICATIONS</b></h4>
+  <h4><b style="letter-spacing: 5px;color: #001d77;">NATIONAL PUBLICATIONS</b></h4>
+  <h4><b>STATISTICS POLAND</b> (coordinator of SDG monitoring in Poland)</h4>

   <div class="image-wrapper">
       <a target="_blank" href="https://raportsdg.stat.gov.pl/en/index.html" alt="Poland on the way to SDGs.
 Inclusive economic growth.
 Report 2021" title="Read a publication Poland on the way to SDGs.
 Inclusive economic growth.
 Report 2021" target="_blank"><img src="{{ site.baseurl }}/assets/img/publikacje/1_b_raport_2021_pl.png" align="center" alt="GUS" border="0"/></a>
   </div>
   <p><b>Poland on the way to SDGs.
 Inclusive economic growth.
 Report 2021</b></p>
-  <p>Is the situation of persons most at risk of social exclusion changing for the better?
-Are the differences between Polish regions narrowing?
-The answers can be found in Statistics Poland’s latest report Poland on the way to SDGs.
-Inclusive economic growth.</p>
+  <p>Since 2020, Statistics Poland has been publishing digital SDG Reports summing up Poland’s progress towards the 2030 Agenda’s goals.
+The publications are released on an annual basis, and their thematic scope covers selected aspects of sustainable development.</p>
-  <p>The publication, kept in digital form, is the second edition of the statistical SDG Report summarizing the implementation of the 2030 Agenda Goals by our country.
-Poland's progress has been presented in the Report from the perspective of inclusive economic growth, which is one of the aspects of sustainable development.
-The analytical part of the Report is complemented by a graphical chapter presenting Poland’s progress under all 17 Goals, in areas defined by the government as priorities.</p>
+  <p>The latest edition of digital SDG Report “Poland on the way to SDGs.
+Inclusive economic growth” addresses the predicament of persons and regions at risk of marginalization and exclusion.
+The analytical part of the Report is complemented with a graphical chapter presenting Poland’s progress towards all 17 Goals, in areas defined by the government as priorities.</p>
-  <p>We wish you a pleasant reading on sustainable development seen through the eyes of statistics!</p>
   <p><b>Archive:</b></p>
   <p><a target="_blank" title="Read Poland on the way to SDGs.
 Report 2020" href="https://raportsdg.stat.gov.pl/2020/en/index.html">Poland on the way to SDGs.
 Report 2020</a></p>